cbeck88/ver-stub-rs/README.md

 If it is never filled in, then the section is all 0s, and at runtime your program safely reports that it doesn't have build information available and otherwise works correctly.

+There are several possible workflows to perform the patching, but the main ones use `llvm-tools` installed by `rustup` which match the version of llvm used by your version of `rustc`, on whatever platform you are working on.
+CI covers linux, mac, and windows at time of writing.

 ## Quickstart

 Use `ver_stub` anywhere in your project, and call its functions